 - Earn a medical degree (MD, DO or other credential approved by an ABMS Member Board) from a qualified medical school;

-- Complete three to five years of full-time experience in a residency training program accredited by the Accreditation Council for Graduate Medical Education (ACGME);
+- Complete three to seven years of full-time experience in a residency training program accredited by the Accreditation Council for Graduate Medical Education (ACGME);

 - Provide letters of attestation from their program director and/or faculty;